Elevate Your Green Space: 19 Design Essentials for the Perfect Greenhouse Interior

 11. Utilize Vertical Space with Hanging Planters

 When floor space is at a premium, look up.
-Hanging planters allow you to utilize the rafters and roof structure to display trailing plants like pothos or ferns.
+Hanging planters allow you to utilize the rafters and roof structure to display trailing plants like pothos, string of pearls, or ferns.
 This technique draws the eye upward and adds layers of depth to the interior foliage.

 12. Extend the Season with a Reliable Heating System

 To make your greenhouse a true year-round sanctuary, you need to manage the cold.
-A heating system, such as a wood-burning stove or an electric heater, ensures the space remains usable in winter.
-A fireplace also adds a cozy, ambient glow that creates a magical atmosphere in the evenings.
+A heating system ensures the space remains usable in winter and protects your tender perennials from frost.

 13. Introduce Serenity through Integrated Water Features

 The sound of trickling water enhances the sensory experience of a garden.
-Integrated water features, such as modern square basins or small fountains, add a calming auditory element.
-Water features also help regulate humidity levels, which is beneficial for many tropical plant species.
+Integrated water features, such as modern square basins or small fountains, add a calming auditory element that masks outside traffic noise.

 14. Set the Mood with Ambiance Lighting Fixtures

 Your greenhouse shouldn't go dark when the sun sets.
 Installing lighting fixtures, such as string lights, lanterns, or pendant lamps, transforms the space into an evening retreat.
-Warm lighting highlights the textures of the leaves and makes the glass structure glow beautifully from the outside.
+Warm lighting highlights the textures of the leaves and makes the glass structure glow beautifully from the outside like a jewel box.

 19. Streamline Maintenance with a Dedicated Workstation